“Are you ready to order, sir?”

 Aleksir nodded.
 “She has a photograph of you.
 You’re—,”

 Again, Aleksir nodded.
-“I was supposed to meet with my Unity contact.”
+“I was supposed to meet her Unity contact.”

-“But this is a perfect coincidence, then!
+“But this is perfect!
 She just had a vision—,”

 Egil waved a hand to cut him off.
-“Don’t.
-Please.
+“Please, don’t.
 I just want to know what’s happening with Unity.”

-Egil’s tone left no room for argument.
-Even though Aleksir wanted to argue anyway, he did have some sense of self-preservation, despite Devikra often teasing otherwise.
+Aleksir wanted to argue, but he did have some sense of self-preservation, despite Devikra often teasing otherwise.
 “I don’t know what happened, really.
 They haven’t announced anything about it.
 Word is, Alfheim’s King’s been abducted.”

 “Amos?”
 Egil asked, eyes widening.
 “How?
 By who?”

 “The orinians, if you believe the gossips.
 I heard they used magic,” Aleksir said, pausing for effect.
-It was meant to be a joke, but after what he’d just witnessed with Egil, it fell flat.
+It was meant to be a joke, but after what he’d just witnessed, it fell flat.
 Magic was supposed to be a thing of stories— more so, even, than the man in front of him.
 But Egil just frowned, his expression turning thoughtful.
-“Some alfar showed up on the island today to talk to Unity about it.”
+Aleksir added, “Some alfar showed up on the island today to talk to Unity about it.”

 “Dunno yet.
-Maybe you shouldn’t have scared my contact away,” Aleksir said, then shrugged.
+Maybe you shouldn’t have scared off my contact,” Aleksir said, then shrugged.
 “I’m sure they’ll figure out a way to get Nochdvor back.”

 Apparently not even the great Egil was immune to curiosity.
-It made him seem more human.
-Aleksir almost smiled.
+It made him seem more human, and Aleksir almost smiled.
 “That’d mean telling you what she saw.
 Thought you didn’t want me to do that.”

 “She wouldn’t tell me everything,” Aleksir admitted.
 “Just bits.
 Riots in the north.
 Assassinations in Alfheim.
 Red dragons crawling out of Lyryma.”

 “The red dragons are extinct.”
 Egil crossed his arms.
-“I should’ve known better than to listen to—,”
+“I should’ve known better than to listen to Devikra’s ramblings.”

 “Look, you of all people know she’s never wrong.
 Weird things are happening in Calaidia, weirder than firebreathers coming back from the dead and alfar kings disappearing from guarded palaces.
 You have more to be terrified of than Unity.”

 “And what am I supposed to do about it?”
 Egil asked, absently kicking Aleksir’s makeshift cudgel into a pile of trash.
 “Now that you’ve told me, what is there that can be done?
 If you’re so close with her, you know her visions can’t be changed.
-Mr. Bardon, whatever friendship or partnership I had with Devikra is over.
-It has been for a long time.
+Mr. Bardon, whatever friendship or partnership I had with Devikra is long over.
 I don’t know what she told you, but she and I weren’t nearly as efficient together as the stories like to suggest.”

-Aleksir ducked his head.
-He’d been working with Devikra for nearly six years, and she’d been fighting with Egil long, long before that.
-Calotype photographs had only been around for—Aleksir wished he’d paid more attention to his history lessons—fifty years or so, and Egil hadn’t looked much younger in Devikra’s photograph than he did now.
+Aleksir searched Egil’s face.
+He’d been hearing stories about this person his whole life.
+Calotype photographs had only been around for— Aleksir wished he’d paid more attention to his history lessons— fifty years or so, and Egil hadn’t looked any younger in Devikra’s photograph than he did now.

 Egil clearly wasn’t as human as he appeared to be.